OKAVANGO

 ACTIVITIES

-* Camp wild from a basic tented fly-camp, fully sustained and off the grid
+- Based from a tented fly-camp, fully sustained and off the grid

 Feel free to connect with us: